 Both options start at Margery Lake in the Charlie Elliot Wildlife Center located a few minutes south of the small town of Mansfield.
 Both extend south into what is often called the Heart of Georgia and share the same roadways on the outbound and return legs.

-First and last pedal stroke are on Murder Creek Church Rd.
-Murder Creek itself spans nearly the entire county and one can’t help but wonder how the creek got its name or why anyone in their right mind would name a church after it.
+Both routes start and end on Murder Creek Church Rd.
+Murder Creek itself spans nearly the entire county.
+One can’t help but wonder how the creek got its name or why anyone in their right mind would name a church after it.
 Historian Larry Smith believes, “The truth of Murder Creek’s name is still unknown” but that hasn’t stopped the stories.

 By night the Colonel and his men were settled in and out of sight and the scoundrels camped across the creek near the trading trail.
 As soon as the Colonel’s party went to sleep with their saddlebags, full of silver, under their heads and their guns against a tree, the wretches from the other side of the creek slipped in and seized all the guns and killed all of them, dividing the booty.http://themonticellonews.com/murder-creek-history-p5907-116.htm

-A few kickers are scattered about but don’t expect sustained steep climbing on the short option.
-Terrain becomes genuinely hilly after mile 35 on the long option so expect more time in lower gears if you opt to ride long.
+A few kickers are scattered about but don’t expect sustained steep climbing on the shorter Murder Creek option.
+Terrain becomes genuinely hilly after mile 35 on the long option so expect more time in lower gears if you opt to ride the Double Murder.
 Either way, riding in Middle Georgia is a nice change of pace for those who frequently find themselves grinding it out further north in the mountains.
 Here you can stretch your legs.